ChrisRackauckas/TBEEF/Documentation/Documentation.md

 Hybrid Movie Recommendation System Documentation
 ==============================================

 This program is a hybrid recommendation system.
-This documentation is written for those who wish to modify the program in some manner or join the effect.
+This documentation is written for those who wish to modify the program in some manner or join the effort.

 Program Structure
 ----------------------------------------------